Start of Main Content

 Urology is the field of healthcare that is specifically focused on diseases of the male and female urinary tract.
 This includes diseases affecting the urethra, ureters, kidneys, and bladder.
 Furthermore, urology also focuses on the male organs responsible for reproduction, including the testes, penis, prostate, and scrotum.

-Using data from the Definitive Healthcare Atlas All-Payor Claims product, we identified the most common diagnoses made by urologists using claims from calendar year 2022.
+Using 2024 claims data from the Definitive Healthcare Atlas All-Payor Claims product, we identified the most common diagnoses made by urologists, based on all diagnosis codes listed on claims submitted under the specialties of Urology and Pediatric Urology.

 What are the most common urology diagnoses?